robbert-vdh/yabridge/README.md

    default locations within a Wine prefix just like you would on Windows, and you yabridgectl then manages those plugin directories for you.
 That way you only need to run a single command whenever you install or remove a plugin.
-   Both yabridge and yabridgectl will autoamtically detect your yabridge installation if you used one of the installation methods described above.
+   Both yabridge and yabridgectl will automatically detect your yabridge installation if you used one of the installation methods described above.

 3. To tell yabridgectl where it can find your Windows VST2 and VST3 plugins, you